thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

 }))
 ```

 The more annoying part is injecting the CSS and JS file names dynamically into the HTML templates.
 I just kept track of where I wrote out the CSS and JS files.
-For development, I don't bother changing the file name to include a hash because that's a lot of work.
+For development, I don't bother changing the filename to include a hash because that's a lot of work.

 ### Orchestrating it all
-I used to have a single NodeJS script orchestrating all the tools, but I just decided to use [Gulp](https://gulpjs.com/), which is a nice task runner that has everything I need to read and write files at certain paths.
+I used to have a single NodeJS script orchestrating all the tools, but I just decided to use [Gulp](https://gulpjs.com/), which is a nice task runner to read and write files at certain paths.
 The default task of [my Gulpfile](https://github.com/thesmartwon/thesmartwon.com/blob/master/gulpfile.js):
 - Creates assets with no dependencies: parallel(copyStaticAssets, copyPostAssets, css, js)
   - Populates cssFileNames = [] and jsFileNames = {}
-- Renders posts (and populates posts = {})
+- Renders posts (and populates posts = {} to pass to index pages)
 - Renders Pages
 - Cleans up a file that all posts that are drafts and shouldn't be rendered get pointed to